 [Luc:] Time to hop back on the bike!
 We'll make our way from the botanical garden onto the Bosweg, which we’ll continue along for a while (after node 41).
 There's a lovely old farmhouse at the start of this narrow road.
 If you look closely you can still spot a watermill, the ‘the Amelgem watermill’, next to the farmhouse.

 [Luc:] From this point on – at least for the more sports-inclined of us – things get interesting!
 At the bottom of the Bosweg you should be sure to massage your calves because from here on out, the road is a steep climb.
-Normally, once you reach the top of the Kaarlijkstraat you follow the route straight on to the Klepperstraat.
-It's worth turning left off the path momentarily and onto the Heirbaan to take a load off after that workout.
+Turning left on the top of the Klaarlijkstraat, you’ll be able to take a load off after that workout in the Heirbaan.
 It’s an old Roman road that you’ll follow into the middle of the fields where you have a view of the Brussels skyline.
 Among others, you can see the Atomium and the Basilica of Koekelberg.
-Further up the Heirbaan there’s a bench and a picnic table where you can take in the views for a little while.
+At node 56 there’s a bench and a picnic table where you can take in the views for a little while.

-[Luc:] Once back on the route it won’t be long before you pass the charming village of Oppem (near node 56).
+[Luc:] After this view it won’t be long before you pass the charming village of Oppem.
 For those interested in an overnight stay in the region, there are a few unique accommodations to be found in the village, such as B&B Het Sterckxhof and B&B Amelhof.
 There’s a wonderful 17th-century baroque chapel (the Amelgem Chapel) tucked away in the side garden of the last B&B I mentioned.
 During your stay, be sure to stroll over to Saint Stephen's church in Oppem.

-[Luc:] Follow the road towards Wolvertem (between nodes 56 and 60) where you'll pass the statue of Eddy Merckx.
+[Luc:] Follow the road towards Wolvertem and take a quick detour at node 37 towards node 40 to and take a quick detour at node 37 towards node 40 to pass the statue of Eddy Merckx in the Tramlaan.
 I deliberately altered the route to be sure that you, as a cyclist, would definitely pass by this statue.
 A related fun fact is that this statue’s sculptor has his own sculpture garden further along the route (slightly past node 69).
 The artist is happy to show you around, but make sure to make an appointment ahead of time using the form at www.paulgregoir.be/kunst/contact.html.

 [Luc:] When you reach node 61, you’ll have made it to the Palm brewery (located in the centre on the market square).
 Palm Breweries is the only brewery in the world that brews according to the four traditional fermentation methods and carries out these time-honoured practices in three historical brewing sites.
 Behind the brewery and on the Diepensteyn Castle grounds, draught horses are bred.
 So, it's no coincidence that the beer bottle's famous logo features the Brabant draught horse.
 [Sadly, it’s not possible to visit the brewery on your own.
 Groups are welcome by reservation only.]